oshbocker/snocast/README.md

 #### Data Transformation
 The notebook pulls in all of the data acquired in the previous steps for ground measures (gm), train, and test data.
 Features are created from the data sources for use in the models.

-**Static Features**
+**Static Features** -
-The static data sources are used mostly as is.
+The static data sources are used mostly as is to create features.
 These features include:
 * `latitude`
 * `longitude`
 * `elevation_m` - Mean elevation for the grid or ground measure in Meters.